 USS Constitution Museum near Boston National Historical Park

 At USS Constitution Museum, the main purpose here is gathering, preserving, and analyzing the stories of “Old Ironsides.
-In fact, they seek to engage all individuals in the story of Constitution to initiate debate about American experience, maritime culture and the naval service.
-With a global audience, they strive to be the best museum possible based on scholarship and innovative ways of sharing Constitution‘s stories.
+In fact, they seek to engage all individuals in the story of the Constitution to initiate a debate about the American experience, maritime culture, and the naval service.
+With a global audience, they strive to be the best museum possible based on scholarship and innovative ways of sharing the Constitution‘s stories.

 Metropolitan Waterworks Museum near Chestnut Hill Reservoir